Weighted Blankets For Better Sleep?

-Do Weighted Blankets Really Work For Insomnia?
+Do Weighted Blankets Work For Insomnia?

 Most people use weighted blankets for better sleep.
 That’s how the founder of Mosaic Weighted Blankets got started.
 Laura LeMond of Austin, Texas discovered that she got better sleep when she put weights on her feet at night.

 Weighted Blankets For Adults – What Are The Benefits?

 Ever experience one of those days when even you’re so tired that you can’t sleep?
 No matter what you do, your brain seems to be on overdrive with random thoughts.
 If it’s just one, you’re lucky.

 There are plenty of causes of insomnia or sleeplessness.
-No amount of milk and cookies, counting sheep, meditation or reading boring books can put you to sleep.
+No amount of milk and cookies, counting sheep, meditation, or reading boring books can put you to sleep.
 Tried everything?
 How about a weighted blanket?

 What Is A Weighted Blanket?

 As mentioned, weighted blankets not only aid people with insomnia but with other neurological conditions.
 Things that a comforting hug can alleviate (from a trusted person of course).
 But said person/s are not always around and not all hugs are welcome.

 The effect of added weight results in an effect similar to DPT or deep pressure touch therapy.
-DPT involves putting slight pressure to various parts of the body.
+DPT involves putting slight pressure on various parts of the body.
 DPT can result in the production of more dopamine and serotonin, a neurotransmitter that aids in sleep and stress relief.

 If you want a good night’s sleep or to help you go to sleep, drugs like sleeping pills are not the answer.
 Weighted blankets are the better solution for people of all ages, as per a published study by the Journal of Sleep and Medicine Disorders.

 How Much Weight Should the Weighted Blanket Be?

 The blanket should at least add ten percent of the person’s body weight.
 A blanket for a 140-pound person should weigh around 14 to 16 pounds.
 For kids, the ten percent should be adhered to or as prescribed by a specialist.
 In grown-ups though, the weight can be relative.

 The blankets should not also be too large.
 Just enough to cover the person and not the bed.
-Parts of the blanket on the sides of the bed actually adds more weight.
+Parts of the blanket on the sides of the bed adds more weight.

 Do Weighted Blankets Work For Adults Trying To Get Better Sleep?

-Just so we’re not pulling a blanket over your eyes, it’s best to further explain the science of weighted blankets and how they can help you get a good night’s sleep.
+Just so we’re not pulling a blanket over your eyes, it’s best to explain further the science of weighted blankets and how they can help you get a good night’s sleep.

 As mentioned, the body produces more serotonin when light pressure is applied to various parts of the body during deep-pressure touch therapy.
-Serotonin in the body is later converted into melatonin that makes people drowsy when it’s time for bed.
+Serotonin is the body is later converted into melatonin that makes people tired when it’s time for bed.